DerekGloudemans/Blokus-Reinforcement-Learning/README.md

 # Blokus-Reinforcement-Learning
 ![](readme_ims/34.png)

 This project aims to create an efficient implementation of the game Blokus for eventual use as a reinforcement learning task.
 So far, the logic of the game has been implemented, and a few basic heuristics have been implemented.
 An example of gameplay is shown below.
-Heuristic agents (blue and red) perform fairly comparably but handily defeat random agents (yellow and grey).
+Heuristic agents (blue and yellow) perform fairly comparably but handily defeat random agents (red and grey).

 ![](readme_ims/game_heuristic_vs_random.gif)